Ahmetlrd/ahmetcavusoglu/README.md

 - **Station Name**: The seaport where the passengers boarded
 - **Passenger Count**: Daily count per pier

+This project filters and focuses exclusively on data from the **Beşiktaş pier**.

 ### Additional Dataset: Weather and School Term Data

 A supplementary weather dataset is downloaded from [WeatherSpark](https://tr.weatherspark.com) and includes: